-The directors are responsible for the preparation, integrity and fair presentation of the audited annual financial statements of the company in accordance with International Financial Reporting Standards (IFRS), the Companies Act, 71 of 2008 (as amended) (the Companies Act), and the JSE Limited Debt Listings Requirements.
+The directors are responsible for the preparation, integrity and fair presentation of the audited annual financial statements of the company in accordance with International Financial Reporting Standards (IFRS) and the Companies Act, No 71 of 2008 (as amended) (the Companies Act).

 The directors consider that the most appropriate accounting policies, consistently applied (apart from the adoption of new accounting standards) and supported by reasonable and prudent judgements and estimates, have been used in the preparation of the financial statements and that all IFRS that they consider to be applicable have been followed.
-The directors are satisfied that the information contained in the financial statements fairly presents the financial position of the company as at 30 September 2022, and its financial performance and cash flows for the year then ended.
+The directors are satisfied that the information contained in the financial statements fairly presents the financial position of the company at 30 September 2023, and its financial performance and cash flows for the year then ended.
 The directors are also responsible for reviewing all information included in the financial statements and ensuring both its accuracy and its consistency.